Skip to content

 • Support teams spent time answering avoidable questions

-• The system relied on memory instead of clear structure
+• Users relied on memory instead of system guidance

 02. Challenge